Okay, let’s get this Akaso Brave 7 LE review started!

 - slow motion (slo-mo)

 I quite like the driving mode having seen and used a similar feature on the GoPro 10 whilst driving the Dalton Highway in Alaska.
 Choose this setting and the Brave 7 LE becomes a dash cam.
 When enabled on the still photo setting, the camera takes photos at set intervals in between recording moving footage

-But, as with all good things, in life there are pros and cons.
+But, as with all good things in life, there are pros and cons.
 And the main issue I have with this camera is the still quality.
-Even though Akaso have gifted the 7 LE with a 20 Mpx camera it doesn’t really live up to the high standard found in the video settings.
+Even though Akaso has gifted the 7 LE with a 20 Mpx camera it doesn’t really live up to the high standard found in the video settings.